-The University's faculty and staff reflect a high level of dedication to meet the needs of our students.
-Many of our faculty and staff have spent most of their professional careers working with HBU students.
+The University's faculty and staff reflect a high level of dedication to meet the intellectual and spiritual needs of our students.
+As a university founded on the truths of the Christian faith, our concern is to nurture the head and the heart.
+Many of our faculty and staff have spent most of their professional careers working with HBU students-teaching them and inviting them to share in their research projects.
 This is an indication of their dedication to students and their enthusiasm for HBU's academic program.
-Each of us stands ready to assist you in your academic growth.
-I look forward to the excitement of continuing relationships with future generations of HBU students.
+Each of us stands ready to assist you in your academic growth and the achievement of your goals.